 - Though a bride carrying flowers dates back to ancient times, some Christian brides choose to carry a Bible instead, to symbolize their devotion to God.
 If your family has an heirloom Bible or prayer book, carrying it is not only a way to show your faith and incorporate your family heritage, it's also your something old.

 - Not many Americans know that the rhyme traditionally goes, "Something Old, Something New, Something Borrowed, Something New, A Silver Sixpence in Your Shoe."
 Slipping this English coin into your shoe gives you another element of good luck, honoring a quaint tradition that goes back hundreds of years.
-(It started from another centuries-old tradition, which said grooms should give brides a piece of silver on their wedding day.)
-You can purchase vintage sixpence from online websites.
-Or you can Americanize that tradition and find a dime older than 1965 when they were made primarily of silver.
+You can purchase vintage sixpence from online websites or you can Americanize that tradition and find a dime older than 1965 when they were made primarily of silver.

 - Wearing your mother's pearls works well for old-fashioned brides.
-But a more modern way to wear your something old is to re-purpose antique jewelry as hair accessories.
+A more modern way to wear your something old is to re-purpose antique jewelry as hair accessories.
 Ask your hairdresser to add removable bobby pins to brooches, or wind necklaces through your updo.

 - If you're a woman who loves vintage fashions and bygone eras, consider wearing a vintage wedding dress.
 You might be able to find a gown with beautiful antique lace, delicate details, or just a silhouette that suits your unique figure better than modern dresses.
 If it's your mother or grandmother's dress, you'll be adding some extra sentimental history.
 Can't find a vintage dress you like?
 Consider an antique veil instead.